arminmoin/ML-Quadrat/README.md

 ### How to create new model instances using ML2?
 Before creating new model instances, you may want to take a look at our samples for 3 use cases: Smart Ping-Pong, Non-Intrusive Appliance Load Monitoring, and Energy Stock Exchange.
 Please check them out at https://github.com/arminmoin/ML-Quadrat/tree/master/org.thingml.samples/src/main/thingml.

 As mentioned above, one may trivially use a text editor and follow the syntax of our DSML (Domain-Specific Modeling Language) to create new model instances with the **.thingml** extension.
-However, in order to exploit the power of our DSML and modeling tool, one may either employ our grahical tree model editor (EMF-based) or our customized textual model editor (Xtext-based).
+However, in order to exploit the power of our DSML and modeling tool, one may either employ our graphical tree model editor (EMF-based) or our customized textual model editor (Xtext-based).
 In what follows, we illustrate both options.
 Regardless of your choice, you will need to follow the steps below:

-Step 1: Open the Eclispe IDE (Eclipse Modeling Tools) and choose the workspace, which contains ML2.
+Step 1: Open the Eclipse IDE (Eclipse Modeling Tools) and choose the workspace, which contains ML2.

 Step 2: Run a second (nested) instance of the Eclipse IDE by right-clicking on one of the (sub)projects, e.g., thingml, selecting "Run As" and then selecting "Eclipse Application".
 This way, a new (nested) instance of the Eclipse IDE will open, while the first (main) instance is still open.
 If you see any problems, e.g., concerning javax, ignore that and simply click on continue.